 \subsection{\name (compliant)}

 The standard version of \name described above exploits low-level mechanisms of the radio transceiver.
 For the sake of completeness, we consider in our evaluation also an IEEE-802.15.4-compliant version of \name, called \name (compliant).
-This version uses a 4-bytes preamble and the radio in buffered mode, which has the following two consequences.
-First, the first length field of the \packet must be set to the actual length of the payload and will thus collide with the length field of concurrently sent packlets.
-This causes the first packlet of each \packet to be dropped and thus slows down the progression of the flood.
-In particular, \name (compliant) needs four instead of three packlets per hop to progress.
+This version uses a 4-byte preamble and the radio in buffered mode, which has the following two consequences.
+First, the first length field of the \packet must be set to the actual length of the payload and will, thus, collide with the length field of synchronously sent \packlets.
+This causes the first \packlet of each \packet to be dropped, and thus, slows down the progression of the flood.
+In particular, \name (compliant) needs three instead of two \packlets per hop to progress.
 Second, the radio hardware will set the footer of the \packet, i.e., the gray-shadowed footer in Fig.~\ref{fig:packet_format}.
-To avoid this footer to collide with the footer of concurrently sent packlets, \name (compliant) makes the all nodes stop sending at the same time, so that the footers of all \packets align.
+To avoid this footer to collide with the footer of synchronously sent \packlets, \name (compliant) makes that all nodes stop sending at the same time, so that the footers of all \packets align.